gauravSinghKushwaha/persistence-service/Readme.md

 This is a NodeJs based REST module.
 Which can be used as a generic resource server to store information in DB.

-1) Takes generic properties from dev.properties.
+1) Takes regular properties properties from /src/config/properties/dev.properties.
 Can be put ANYWHERE , Can be named ANYTHING
-2) Takes DB properties and connection settings from db.properties.
+2) Takes DB properties and connection settings from /src/config/properties/db.properties.
 Can be put ANYWHERE , Can be named ANYTHING
-3) Uses basic auth for api caller authentication, use credentials given in properties file as of now.
+3) Uses basic auth for api caller authentication, use credentials given in properties file /src/config/properties/dev.properties as of now.
 4) Hashes of sensitive information like password.
-Default algo - SHA-256, could be configured using properties file.
+Default algo - SHA-256, could be configured using properties file /src/config/properties/dev.properties.
    Fields requiring hashing could be declared in resource conf file located in folder ./src/config/resources.[Folder can be put ANYWHERE ,Folder Can be named ANYTHING]
-5) It Logs access logs for all the rest calls in directory/file configured in properties file.
+5) It Logs access logs for all the rest calls in directory/file configured in properties file /src/config/properties/dev.properties.
-6) It Logs application logs in directory/file configured in properties.
+6) It Logs application logs in directory/file configured in properties /src/config/properties/dev.properties.
     Level of  logs could be controlled from config as well. e.g warn,debug,info,error
-7) all the Rest API routes are mentioned in routes folder
-8) Server running port could be changed from config along with API's versioning.
+7) Server running port could be changed from config along with API's versioning using /src/config/properties/dev.properties.
-9) Encrypts sensitive information like email,phone-number.
-Default algo - aes-256-ctr, could be configured using properties file.
+8) Encrypts sensitive information like email,phone-number.
+Default algo - aes-256-ctr, could be configured using properties file /src/config/properties/dev.properties.
-   Fields requiring encryption could be declared in resource conf file located in folder ./src/config/resources.[Folder can be put ANYWHERE ,Folder Can be named ANYTHING]
+   Fields requiring encryption could be declared in resource conf file located in folder ./src/config/resources/{resource}-conf.json.
+   [Folder can be put ANYWHERE ,Folder Can be named ANYTHING]

 RUNNING SERVER

 1) With default properties files and resource folder node .
+[will use /src/config/properties/dev.properties /src/config/properties/db.properties /src/config/resources as default.]

 2) With properties file names and resource folder name taken from command line input.
 These are searched in ./src/config folder by default node . dev.properties db.properties resources
+[will use /src/config/properties/ /src/config/properties/ /src/config/ as default location for conf argument.]

 3) With properties files and resource folder taken from user given location using command line input. node . c://proper/abc.properties c://proper/xyz.properties c://proper/resource